 The thalamus is a small structure within the brain located just above the brain stem between the cerebral cortex and the midbrain and has extensive nerve connections to both.
-The main function of the thalamus is to relay motor and sensory signals to the cerebral cortex.
-It also regulates sleep, alertness and wakefulness.
+The primary function of the thalamus is to relay motor and sensory signals to the cerebral cortex.
+It also regulates sleep, alertness, and wakefulness.

 Location of the thalamus

 The brain is comprised of ventricles or fluid-filled spaces.
 The thalamus surrounds the third ventricle.
 It is a subdivision of part of the brain called the diencephalon and is one of the largest structures derived from the diencephalon during embryonic development.